opengeos/HyperCoast/docs/index.md

 If you find HyperCoast useful in your research, please consider citing the following papers to support us.
 Thank you!

--   Liu, B. & Wu, Q. (2024).
+-   Liu, B., & Wu, Q. (2024).
 HyperCoast: A Python Package for Visualizing and Analyzing Hyperspectral Data in Coastal Environments. _Journal of Open Source Software_, 9(100), 7025. <https://doi.org/10.21105/joss.07025>.

 ## Features